Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

 Green Tour from Goreme

-I did the Green Tour on my first trip to Cappadocia a few years ago which took us to Derinkuyu Underground City as there are a huge amounts of Underground Cities in this area, Ihlara Valley for a 4-5km trek, a typical Anatolian village where you have lunch by the river and see some Churches and then to one of the largest rock-cut monasteries in Cappadocia.
+I did the Green Tour on my first trip to Cappadocia a few years ago which took us to Derinkuyu Underground City as there are huge amounts of Underground Cities in this area, Ihlara Valley for a 4-5km trek, a typical Anatolian village where you have lunch by the river and see some Churches and then to one of the largest rock-cut monasteries in Cappadocia.

 Red Tour from Goreme

-Day 3 in Cappadocia
+3 Days in Cappadocia

 How to Get to Cappadocia

 There are a few options and ways to get to Cappadocia.
 If you are travelling from or through Istanbul, the best way is to fly.
-I flew from London to Cappadocia in one day with Pegasus Airlines connecting in Istanbul S.Gokcen Airport for 2 hours, both of my flights went really well and although it was a fairly long day it was totally worth it and stress free.
+I flew from London to Cappadocia in one day with Pegasus Airlines connecting in Istanbul S.Gokcen Airport for 2 hours, both of my flights went really well and although it was a fairly long day it was totally worth it and stress-free.
 I flew back to Istanbul with Pegasus Airlines on a flight which took 1 hour 20 minutes where I spent 2 days before finishing my trip in Turkey.

 Goreme does not have an airport and Cappadocia is the region so there is not an airport called Cappadocia either.
 Cappadocia’s airports are Kayseri Airport which is where I flew in and out of with Pegasus Airlines or Nevsehir Airport.